tsanghan/sctp-ce6-capstone-group4/README.md

 `dashboard-apps` is the dashboard I created with 3 charts.

-With the above TF configuration setting and standing up an `EKS` cluster via `GitHub Workflow` (GitHub Workflow will be discussed in `Part 2`) and deploying `Google microservices-demo Online Boutique` (deployment of `Google microservices-demo Online Boutique` is via `Fluxcd` GitOps, will be discussed in `Part 2`)
+With the above TF configuration setting and standing up an `EKS` cluster via `GitHub Workflow` (GitHub Workflow will be discussed in `Part 2`) and deployment of `Google microservices-demo Online Boutique` (deployment of `Google microservices-demo Online Boutique` is via `Fluxcd` GitOps, will be discussed in `Part 2`) and allowing the included `loadgenerator` pod to have  time to generate requests, we will have sufficient logs data to generate our 3 custom charts.

 AWS CloudWatch will have the following resources created,